marijnh/Eloquent-JavaScript/19_paint.md

 {{index "canvas (HTML tag)"}}

 The component keeps track of the current picture so that it can access it when saving.
-To create the image file, it uses a `<canvas>` element that it draws the picture on (at a scale of one pixel per pixel).
+To create the image file, it uses a `<canvas>` element on which it draws the picture (at a scale of one pixel per pixel).

 {{index "toDataURL method", "data URL"}}

-The `toDataURL` method on a canvas element creates a URL that starts with `data:`.
+The `toDataURL` method on a canvas element creates a URL that uses the `data:` scheme.
 Unlike `http:` and `https:` URLs, data URLs contain the whole resource in the URL.
 They are usually very long, but they allow us to create working links to arbitrary pictures, right here in the browser.

 {{index "a (HTML tag)", "download attribute"}}